 -My new classes are pretty boring and consist of: Ear Training 2, Music Theory 2, Wind Ensemble, Clarinet, Book of Mormon, English, Math.

--My math class consists of understanding percentages, and the question (I kid you not) -- Apples are $.75 a
+-My math class consists of understanding percentages, and the question (I kid you not) -- Apples are $.75 a pound.
+You want 2 and 1/2 pounds of apples.
+What is the total cost of the apples?

 -I went sledding with a few friends of mine for Martin Luther King, Jr. Day.